People may have a fever, headache, or seizures, and they may feel sleepy, numb, or confused.

 Eastern equine encephalitis occurs predominantly in the eastern United States.
-It affects mainly young children and people older than 55.
+A few cases have occurred in the Great Lakes region.
+Eastern equine encephalitis affects mainly young children and people older than 55.
 In children younger than 1 year, it can cause severe symptoms and permanent nerve or brain damage.
 Over half of infected people die.

-St. Louis encephalitis occurs throughout the United States but particularly in the Southeast (including Florida), Texas, and some Midwestern states.
+St. Louis encephalitis occurs mostly in urban areas of central and southeastern states of the United States but also in western states.
+Infection is more common in the summer and is more likely to affect the brain in older people.
 Epidemics once occurred about every 10 years but are now rare.

 Western equine encephalitis can occur throughout the United States but, for unknown reasons, has largely disappeared since 1988.
-It can affect all age groups but mainly children younger than 1 year.
+It can affect all age groups but is more severe and more likely to affect the brain in children younger than 1 year.

-There are few types on encephalitis spread by ticks.
-These include
+A few types of encephalitis are spread by ticks.
+They include

 Tick-borne encephalitis occurs in Northern Asia, Russia, and Europe.
-The infection usually causes a mild flu-like illness that clears up within a few days, but some people develop more severe symptoms.
+The infection usually causes a mild flu-like illness that clears up within a few days, but some people, usually those age 50 or older, develop more severe symptoms.
 Because many cases occur in Europe and Russia, a vaccine is available there.

-Powassan virus infection occurs mainly in Canada and in the North-Central and Northeastern United states.
-Powassan virus has also been associated with cases of encephalitis in Russia.
+Powassan virus infection occurs mainly in Canada and in the Great Lakes region and northeastern United States.
+Powassan virus has also caused cases of encephalitis in Russia.
 The virus is similar to the one that causes tick-borne encephalitis in Europe.
-Infection usually causes mild illness, but a severe and sometimes fatal encephalitis may occur.
+Powassan virus infection usually causes mild or no symptoms.
+However, the infection can also cause severe encephalitis with headache, vomiting, seizures, loss of coordination, speech problems, or coma.
+About 10% of people with severe encephalitis die.
 Powassan virus is spread by the deer tick, which also transmits Lyme disease.
-The vaccine that is effective against tick-borne encephalitis in Europe and Russia is not effective against this virus.
+In Lyme disease, the tick must be attached for 24 to 48 hours to spread disease.
+In contrast, Powassan virus infection may be transmitted if an infected tick is attached for as little as 15 minutes.
+The vaccine that is effective against tick-borne encephalitis in Europe and Russia is not effective against the Powassan virus.

 Colorado tick fever occurs in areas of western United States and Canada that are 4,000 to 10,000 feet above sea level.
 Colorado tick fever causes a flu-like illness.
 Occasionally, people with Colorado tick fever develop meningitis or encephalitis.
+Colorado tick fever rarely causes death.
 It is rarely transmitted by blood transfusion.

 Several viruses that cause encephalitis were once present in only a few parts of the world but now are spreading, probably because travel has increased.
 These viruses include